-Troy Gardens is an award-winning 31-acre project which combines community gardens, a working CSA farm, a restored prairie, and a thirty home mixed-income cohousing community.
-MACLT began working on Troy Gardens in 1995 along with a wonderful group of collaborating organizations, and after 12 years completed the housing component in 2007.
+Troy Gardens is an award-winning 31-acre project which combines community gardens, a certified-organic Community Supported Agriculture farm, a restored prairie, and a thirty home mixed-income cohousing community with 30 MACLT homes.
+MACLT began working on Troy Gardens in 1995 along with a wonderful group of collaborating organizations and community members, and after 12 years, completed the housing component in 2007.

-To learn about the community gardens, farm, and natural areas of Troy Gardens you can visit Community GroundWorks.
+To learn about the community gardens, farm, and natural areas of Troy Gardens you can visit Rooted.

 About the cohousing community at Troy Gardens